mtykhenko/davinci-kata/requirements/scenarious.md

 1. View meals demand.
 1. View inventory in all fridges,kiosks.

 ##  Kitchen Actions
-1. View meals demand for certain day.
 1. Get meals demand, base on consumption and orders from customers.
-1. Register meal for delivery
+1. Register meal/meals for delivery

 ## Delivery Service (Company) Actions
 1. Get delivery plan (from what Kitchen to delivery meals,location to deliver, and quantity).